lbdremy/solr-node-client/README.md

 ###v1.0.x

 - First stable version
 - the API is frozen until v2.0.x, only new features and bug fixes can be introduced

 ##Test

 ```js
 npm test
 ```
-HTTP requests and responses expected are mocked thanks to __nock__.
-To disable the mocking go to `test/config.json` and set `mocked` to `false`.

 ##Licence
 (The MIT License)
 Copyright 2011-2012 HipSnip Limited
+Copyright 2013-2014 Rémy Loubradou